JohnEarnest/Decker/docs/decker.md

 - `"dither"`: dither a 256-gray image to 1-bit color, in patterns 0 and 1, using Bill Atkinson's algorithm.

 Any other value will leave the image unchanged.

+The `rotate[x]` function uses the [rotation by shearing](https://www.ocf.berkeley.edu/~fricke/projects/israel/paeth/rotation_by_shearing.html) method internally, and is therefore pixel-perfect and area-preserving.
+Repeated small rotations will accumulate distortion, but applying the same sequence of rotations in reverse will restore the original image.

 Sound Interface